gamedaoco/composable/integration-tests/README.md

 ## Flow

+Each XCMP exchange consists of two phases, setup of connection and transfer.

 ### Setup

-- Relay must to be added with parachains which will communicate
+- Communicating parachains pair should be added to Relay
 - Each parachain must add other parachain into `ParachainSystem` to allow requests from another chain
 - Each parachain setups execution prices and filters to secure XCMP messaging
 - Each parachain must add mapping for currency it wants to send to other parachain
+- Each parachain must deposit to  Relayer

 ### Transfer currency